elifehacker/SafetyCulture/README.md

 OPtion 5 finds 3rd party data by getting the email column in what is returned from option 4, then finding it in the list of json data from 3rd_party_data.json

 Should there be an error, the error would be caught and saved to a txt file and it does not stop the processing of the rest of the data stream.

-## Demo 1
-Standalone python script.
-I created a separate process to send data in message_bus.json to be received in the main process.

 ```
 (base) F:\workspace>cd "Data Engineering Test"